shaikabdulhaq578/my-hero/README.md

 # my-hero
-A websie about my hero
+A website about my hero